2015 NCAA Division I men's basketball tournament: Schedule and venues

+Indianapolis hosted the Final Four for the seventh time, having previously hosted in 2010, and also the second Final Four at Lucas Oil Stadium.

 Qualifying and selection procedure

-Out of 333 eligible Division I teams, 68 participate in the tournament.
+Out of 333 eligible Division I teams, 68 participated in the tournament.
 Eighteen Division I teams were ineligible due to failing to meet APR requirements, self-imposed postseason bans, or reclassification from a lower division.

 Of the 32 automatic bids, 31 were given to programs that won their conference tournaments.
-The Ivy League does not hold a tournament, and awards its bid to the team with the best regular-season record.
-However, whenever two or more teams are tied for the conference title, league rules call for a one-game playoff between the top two teams (or a series of such playoffs if more than two teams are tied), which occurred in this year.
+The Ivy League did not hold a tournament, but held a one-game playoff to break a tie in the regular season conference standings, with the winner receiving the automatic bid.
 The remaining 36 bids were granted on an "at-large" basis, which were extended by the NCAA Selection Committee to the teams it deemed to be the best 36 teams that did not receive automatic bids.

-Eight teams—the four lowest-seeded automatic qualifiers and the four lowest-seeded at-large teams—will play in the First Four (the successor to what had been popularly known as "play-in games" through the 2010 tournament).
-The winners of these games advance to the round of 64.
+Eight teams—the four lowest-seeded automatic qualifiers and the four lowest-seeded at-large teams—played in the First Four (the successor to what had been popularly known as "play-in games" through the 2010 tournament).
+The winners of these games advanced to the main tournament bracket.

 The Selection Committee will also seed the entire field from 1 to 68.